hackbg/fadroma/packages/ops/Mocknet.spec.ts.md

 })
 ```

-## Can instantiate and use a contract
+## Can instantiate and call a contract

 ```typescript
 import { Client } from './Client'